rstudio/keras3/man-src/k_stft/2-translated.Rmd

 input.
 This giving frequency components of the signal as they change over time.

-# Returns
-A tuple containing two tensors - the real and imaginary parts of the STFT output.

 # Examples
 ```python
 x = keras.ops.convert_to_tensor([0.0, 1.0, 2.0, 3.0, 4.0])